Mikael-Lelouch/vmware-script/README.md

 Support

-For issues, please open an issue on GitHub or contact me via email: your-email@domain.com.
+For issues, please open an issue on GitHub or contact me via email

 You can adjust specific sections such as the “Script List” and “Usage” based on your actual script content.
 This structure should be helpful in providing a clear overview and instructions for anyone using your repository!